mcsee/Software-Design-Articles/Articles/Productivity/What is JOMO and Why it will Increase your Productivity x97/readme.md

 ![What is JOMO and Why it will Increase your Productivity x97](What%20is%20JOMO%20and%20Why%20it%20will%20Increase%20your%20Productivity%20x97.gif)

+*You will understand what are FOMO and JOMO*

 > TL;DR: You are mortal.
 You will die.
 Don't waste your time.

 # What is JOMO?